Table of Contents

 lookup phoneMap person >>= lookup carrierMap >>= lookup addressMap

-where lookup = flip M.lookupWhile the Maybe type can represent either no
+where lookup = flip M.lookupWhile the Maybe type can represent

-might be able to use it as a monad, because its type constructor
+type of a list suggests that we might be able to use it as a

-has one free variable.
-And sure enough, we can use a list as a
+sure enough, we can use a list as a monad.

 Rather than simply present the Prelude's Monad